 When you first launch Cerberus FTP Server, the Getting Started Wizard will guide you through the essential steps of configuring the server for client connections.
 By the end of this process, your server will be fully equipped to accept connections from a range of clients, including FTP, FTPS, SSH SFTP, and HTTP/S.

-Step 1 – Licensing
+Step 1 – Network Setup

-Step 3 – Network Setup
+Network Setup

 The Network Setup page detects basic network settings and tries to provide advice on any changes that may need to be made because of the computer’s network configuration.

-Step 4 – Security
+Step 2 – Security

-Cerberus FTP Server fully supports TLSv1/SSLv3 encryption over FTP (FTPS), HTTPS, and SSH SFTP.
+Cerberus FTP Server fully supports TLSv1.2/v1.3 encryption over FTP (FTPS), HTTPS, and SSH SFTP.
 To enable FTPS, HTTPS, and SSH SFTP support, a digital certificate must be generated for the server.
 This digital certificate contains the necessary security data to allow the server to establish encrypted connections with clients.

 Web Administration Password

 The Security Wizard page allows you to set up a single password that can be used for both web administration and remote API access.t is recommended to set a strong password, regardless of whether or not you use web administration.
-Keep in mind that the password strength estimation meter is merely a guide and should not be solely relied upon.
-While it will flag obviously weak passwords, there is no official weighting system, so use it as a loose guide to improve your password.

 Final Steps

-To finalize the setup process, simply click the Finish button on the Getting Started Wizard.
+To finalize the setup process, simply click the 'Setup Server' button on the Getting Started Wizard.
 Your server is now equipped to receive local network connections from FTP/S, SSH SFTP, or HTTP/S. However, to allow external access to your server from outside your local network, please refer to the next section for any necessary adjustments to your firewall or router.

 Part 3: Make your FTP server accessible from the Internet